oh-lang/oh/wishlist.md

 between constant identifiers and non-constant identifiers with casing.
 In fact, any capital letters in an identifier create a [namespace](#namespace) which can be used to disambiguate variables with the same name.
-TODO: do we want to go all the way and require types in the variable name, with namespaces to distinguish variable intent?  e.g., `USED_FOR_THIS_int`. we could even make it easier that after declaration, you can use `used_for_this_int`. but originally we didn't want namespaces to be part of the variable, e.g., for shadowing, you'd still call it as `int: 123` even if the function argument was `USED_FOR_THIS_int:`. is there another way we'd want to do this, e.g., `shadow int:`?  namespaces for typing seems more useful in general than shadowing.  but i don't love it because functions would be something like `HELLO_fn` or even worse, to distinguish in/out arguments.

-TODO: do we use SFO to allow defining types like `x: int`? probably not, we want `x: int` to do the right thing if `int` is an `int_` in scope.

 Why snake case: long names are hard to parse with Pascal case, and we want to support descriptive names.
 Code is read more than it is written, so we don't need to optimize underscores out